I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltallocatepoolalignedwithtag.md

 <b>PagedPoolCacheAligned</b>

 See <a href="..\wdm\ne-wdm-_pool_type.md">POOL_TYPE</a> for a description of the available pool memory types.

-### -param NumberOfBytes [in]
+`NumberOfBytes`

 Number of bytes to allocate.
 This parameter is required and can be zero.

-### -param Tag [in]
+`Tag`

 Specifies the pool tag for the allocated memory.
 Drivers normally specify the pool tag as a string of one to four 7-bit ASCII characters, delimited by single quotation marks (for example, 'abcd').
 This parameter is required and cannot be zero.

-## -returns
+## Return Value

 If not enough free pool is available to satisfy the request, <b>FltAllocatePoolAlignedWithTag</b> returns a <b>NULL</b> pointer.
 Otherwise, <b>FltAllocatePoolAlignedWithTag</b> returns a pointer to the newly allocated buffer.

-## -remarks
+## Remarks

 <b>FltAllocatePoolAlignedWithTag</b> allocates a buffer that is aligned in accordance with the underlying device for the given volume.
 Such device-aligned buffers are required for noncached I/O. (They can also be used for cached I/O.) Thus when calling routines that perform noncached I/O, such as <a href="..\fltkernel\nf-fltkernel-fltreadfile.md">FltReadFile</a> and <a href="..\fltkernel\nf-fltkernel-fltwritefile.md">FltWriteFile</a>, minifilter drivers should call <b>FltAllocatePoolAlignedWithTag</b> instead of <a href="..\wdm\nf-wdm-exallocatepoolwithtag.md">ExAllocatePoolWithTag</a>.

 If the caller specifies a value of zero for the <i>NumberOfBytes</i> parameter, <b>FltAllocatePoolAlignedWithTag</b> allocates the smallest amount of memory that meets the alignment requirement.